 Book published with the American Institute for Economic Research.
-Co-authored with Chris Berg, Sinclair Davidson, Aaron M. Lane and Jason Potts
+Co-authored with Chris Berg and Sinclair Davidson.
+Available at Amazon.

 We spell out the policy settings necessary for the rapid adaptation and market re-coordination that is required to resuscitate the economy.
 We explain why a return to business as usual is simply not enough to get everyone working again.
 A period of high growth prosperity will be imperative to deal with the costs of the freeze.
 This book tackles the tough questions and fills some of the current void of ideas and thinking about economic recovery.
 We develop a framework and principles for an institutional re-build, presenting a path to recovery based on the ideas of private governance, permissionless innovation, and entrepreneurial dynamism.